-Among those components of WAE are XHTML Mobile Profile, WML, WCSS, WMLScript, WBXML, vCard and vCalendar.
+Among those components of WAE are XHTML Mobile Profile, WML, WCSS, ECMAScript Mobile Profile [ESMP] (introduced in WAE version 2.1), WMLScript, WBXML, vCard and vCalendar.

-• XHTML Mobile Profile[XHTMLMP]

-W3C's HTML [HTML4] is evolving into XHTML and has been modularised [XHTMLMod], thus allowing operators or service providers to build their applications based on the modules necessary for the target platforms or users.
+- XHTML Mobile Profile[XHTMLMP] - W3C's HTML [HTML4] is evolving into XHTML and has been modularised [XHTMLMod], thus allowing operators or service providers to build their applications based on the modules necessary for the target platforms or users.
 A basic set of modules has been defined as XHTML Basic [XHTMLBasic], and can be used as the foundation for an extension to the XHTML family of markup languages.
-Using this framework, XHTML Mobile Profile is built on top of XHTML Basic with additional extensions.

-• A pure XHTML Basic document is also a valid XHTML Mobile Profile document.
-The XHTML Mobile Profile browser indicates it accepts both XHTML Basic and XHTML Mobile Profile documents.
+Using this framework, XHTML Mobile Profile is built on top of XHTML Basic with additional extensions. - A pure XHTML Basic document is also a valid XHTML Mobile Profile document.
+The XHTML Mobile Profile browser indicates it accepts both XHTML Basic and XHTML Mobile Profile documents. - WML